hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 is scheduling the next component's task.

 The details of how a task is scheduled changes with the task scheduler type.
-Some examples of such scheduling include adding the task to a concurrent queue which a dedicated thread pulls from, or submitting the task to the `ForkJoinPoin`.
+Some examples of such scheduling include adding the task to a concurrent queue which a dedicated thread pulls from, or submitting the task to the `ForkJoinPool`.
 The Direct task scheduler does not really "schedule" at all; rather, it executes the task on the calling thread immediately.
 The type of task scheduler determines the concurrency of the tasks.
 See `TaskSchedulerType.java` for a complete list of scheduler types, descriptions, and limitations.
 Below is a diagram that illustrates the threads of